2020 Minnesota Holstein Association Resolutions March 6, 2020

 Resolution 6: Dairy Check-Off Programs and Midwest Dairy Whereas, promotion and increasing the demand of dairy products is essential to the economy of the dairy farmer, and;

 Whereas, access to dairy products to our youth is essential for good nutrition and good dental health,

 Therefore, be it resolved, that the Minnesota Holstein Association supports the dairy check-off program and its continuance, and;

-Be it further resolved, that Minnesota Holstein Association supports efforts of the Midwest Dairy Association and local dairy groups to encourage placement of plastic milk bottle vending machines and continuation of a flavored milk option in schools and to support the development of school wellness nutrition programs in all public and private schools.
-Be it resolved that the Midwest Dairy Association surveys all school districts within their trade area and continue to expand towards the goal of 100% availability.
+Be it further resolved, that Minnesota Holstein Association supports efforts of the Midwest Dairy and local dairy groups to encourage placement of plastic milk bottle vending machines, inclusion of bulk milk dispensing, and continuation of a flavored milk option in schools and to support the development of school wellness nutrition programs in all public and private schools.
+Be it resolved that the Midwest Dairy surveys all school districts within their trade area and continue to expand towards the goal of 100% availability.

 Therefore, be it resolved, that the Minnesota Holstein Association supports the efforts of the Holstein Foundation in training, educating and encouraging the young people interested in the dairy industry in a diversified manner, and;

 Be it further resolved that knowing the future of the Minnesota dairy industry will depend on the abilities of the future leaders, the Minnesota Holstein Association and its members take a leadership position towards helping promote the Holstein Foundation programs.